influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/continuous_queries_config.md

 In both cases, the first query has the revelant time range that spans `now()`: 19:41:17 falls within the 30 second interval between 19:41:00 and 19:41:30, and 19:43:17 falls within the 30 second interval between 19:43:00 and 19:43:30.
 The second two queries span older 30 second time intervals.

-Because of CQ 2's small `GROUP BY time()` interval, leaving the default configuration settings as is causes InfluxDB to skip a 30 second interval.
+Because of CQ 2's small `GROUP BY time()` interval, leaving the default configuration settings as-is causes InfluxDB to skip a 30 second interval.
 In the example above, the system never queries the time range between 19:41:30 and 19:42:00.
 The next two sections offer different ways to solve the missing interval problem.

 ### Change the frequency of batch creation
-New configuration settings:
+New (✨) configuration settings:
-`compute-runs-per-interval = 10`
+`compute-runs-per-interval = 10 #✨`
-`compute-no-more-than = "1m30s"`
+`compute-no-more-than = "1m30s" #✨`
+`recompute-previous-n = 2`
+`recompute-no-older-than = "10m0s"`

 *InfluxDB now generates batches of CQ 2 every 1.5 minutes.*